sjcahill/sagemaker-remote-demo/README.md

+# Bootstrapping CDK projects

+To bootstrap an AWS account using cdk use this command:

+`npx cdk bootstrap aws://ACCOUNT-NUMBER/REGION --profile ADMIN-PROFILE \ --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess`

+To bootstrap an AWS account that can be deployed via a CDK pipeline in another account use this:

+`npx cdk bootstrap aws://ACCOUNT-NUMBER/REGION --profile ADMIN-PROFILE \ --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess \ --trust PIPELINE-ACCOUNT-NUMBER`

 # Sagemaker Remote Demo

 This repository is meant to assist those interested in using VSCode Remote developement to ssh into Sagemaker Studio